Vadim-Seleznov/vvcommit/README.md

 are in main branch.
 This is actually 0.0.1b version of tool, please, just wait until I do formal documentation and seperate dev and main branches, thank you!)

+# CURRENT
+VERSION OF PROGRAM IS 0.0.1a and we got dev branch, so you can use this tool with stable version from main!

 Simple console tool written fully in python.
 Thats kind of thing that makes daily workflow faster.

 ## TODO